JesseBuesking/jessebuesking.github.io/_posts/2015-09-08-neural-art.md

 ---

 <style>
-    .pair {
+    article .pair {
-        margin-bottom: 10px;
+        padding: 4px 0;
+        margin: 4px 0;
         border-bottom: 3px solid #ddd;
     }
+    article .pair p {
+        padding: 10px 0;
+    }
+    article img {
+        padding: 4px;
+        display: block;
+        margin: 0 auto;
+    }
 </style>

-Fairly recently, a paper titled [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) appeared and several implementations of the algorithm appeared.
+Fairly recently, a paper titled [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) was released and several implementations of the algorithm appeared.
 Like many, I found it to be quite impressive and decided to try it out for myself.
-Below are some the results of applying that technique to some images from the popular television show *Doctor Who*, as well as to myself.
+Below are some the results of applying that technique to some images from the popular television show _Doctor Who_, as well as to myself.

-*Note: You can click the resulting image for each of the outputs below to view a gif of the neural network applying the technique to the original image.
-I decided not to inline the gif image to save those viewing this page on mobile from having to download a bunch of ~4mb gifs to save some bandwidth.*
+_Note: You can click the resulting image for each of the outputs below to view a gif of the neural network applying the technique to the original image.
+It might take a bit to download the gif, so be patient.
+I decided not to inline the gif image to save those viewing this page on mobile from having to download a bunch of ~4mb gifs in order to save some bandwidth._

 ### Doctor Who

 Being a fan of Doctor Who, I figured that I would try this out on some photos from the show.

-To start, *Starry Night* seems to be a good fit for this image of the TARDIS floating out in space.
+To start, _Starry Night_ seems to be a good fit for this image of the TARDIS floating out in space.

 <img
     src="{{ site.baseurl }}/static/img/neural-art/starry_night.jpg"